ipython/ipython/doc/source/ipython.rst

 defining the environment variable IPYTHONDIR, or at runtime with the command line option -ipythondir.

 If all goes well, the first time you run IPython it should automatically create a user copy of the config directory for you, based on its builtin defaults.
 You can look at the files it creates to learn more about configuring the system.
-The main file you will modify to configure IPython's behavior is called ipythonrc (with a .ini extension under Windows), included for reference in Sec.
-7.1
-<node7.html#sec:ipytonrc-sample>.
-This file is very commented and has
-many variables you can change to suit your taste, you can find more details in Sec.
-7 <node7.html#sec:customization>.
+The main file you will modify to configure IPython's behavior is called ipythonrc (with a .ini extension under Windows), included for reference in `ipythonrc`_ section.
+This file is very commented and has many variables you can change to suit your taste, you can find more details in Sec. customization_.
 Here we discuss the basic things you will want to make sure things are working properly from the beginning.

+.. _Accessing help:

 Access to the Python help system
 --------------------------------